On many occasions, Google Chrome proves to be a fantastic web browser providing a convenient web browsing experience.

 If you see the

-button, there’s an update available, and clicking on the latter button will update the browser for you.Keeping your Chrome browser up to date will prove helpful on many occasions, and it contains the probability of helping you in this scenario as well to fix errors.
+button, there’s an update available, and clicking on the latter button will update the browser for you.Bottom Line

 Considering my case, my Chrome browser was up to date, and I had an excellent internet connection.
 What ultimately proved helpful for me was clearing the browser data, which worked like magic.